dyorg/slim-token-authentication/README.md

 ]));
 ```

-### passthrough
+### Passthrough

-You can configure which routes do not require authentication, setting it on passthrough.
+You can configure which routes do not require authentication, setting it on `passthrough` option.

 ```php
 ...